Back to Blog

 Step 3: Carrier approval

-• Political campaigns typically get "special" or "standard" rating
+• Political campaigns receive a "special" or "standard" rating

 • Approval determines daily message throughput